 So here's my recipe for Paleo Pumpkin Spice Lattes, with the same original story, updated ingredients list, and new photos.
 Enjoy!

 Last weekend, Rob and I shared some delicious mussels that were served in a bowl of the most beautiful blue cheese broth and topped with juicy chunks of pancetta and caramelized onions.
 They were amazing.
-Sure I'm allergic to lactose, I thought as I shoved them into my face, but this will be worth it.
+Sure I have a lactose intolerance, I thought as I shoved them into my face, but this will be worth it.

 Not worth it.

 Fast forward to the next morning, where I am waking up with what I have recently begun referring to as a "dairy headache."
 The room was spinning, I felt nauseated, and I actually ended up leaving brunch before our food even got to the table.

 That's it--I am never having dairy again, I thought as I walked back to Rob's apartment to take a nap.